McGill and Partners and AEGIS London form strategic digital partnership

 McGill and Partners and GB Snowsport announce bold new partnership ahead of the Winter Olympics

-McGill and Partners is proud to announce its partnership with GB Snowsport, the national governing body for elite British snowsports, as the team prepares for the upcoming Winter Olympic and Paralympic Games in Milan Cortina in February and March 2026.
+We are delighted to announce our partnership with GB Snowsport, the national governing body for elite British snowsports, as the team prepares for the upcoming Winter Olympic and Paralympic Games in Milan Cortina in February and March 2026.

 The partnership brings together two organisations that have been built on bold performance and see disruption as a force for progress.
-McGill and Partners was founded on the principles of being different by design and has always celebrated a high-performance mindset.
-Both McGill and Partners and GB Snowsport are aligned in their belief that by championing difference and bringing together top talent as one team with a shared purpose, success will follow.
+Our firm was founded on the principles of being different by design and has always celebrated a high-performance mindset.
+So, along with GB Snowsport, we are aligned in our belief that by championing difference and bringing together top talent as one team with a shared purpose, success will follow.

-As a specialist insurance and reinsurance broker, McGill and Partners is used to dealing with complexity and finding innovative solutions for its clients’ most challenging and complex needs.
-It has always been highly focused – in the clients it serves, the partners it works with and the talent it hires to drive its business forward.
+As a specialist insurance and reinsurance broker, we are used to dealing with complexity and finding innovative solutions for clients’ most challenging and complex needs.
+We have always been highly focused – in the clients we serve, the partners we work with and the talent we hire to drive our business forward.
 The partnership with GB Snowsport is no different and reflects the same commitment.

 GB Snowsport manages and develops the programmes of world class British skiers and snowboarders across the 12 Olympic and Paralympic disciplines.
 The organisation selects, manages and leads the British teams to international events, promotes participation in the International Ski and Snowboard Federation (FIS) and World Para Snowsport disciplines, and provides opportunities for athletes to achieve their full potential as individuals and as a team.
 It also develops up-and-coming talent and nurtures those athletes who are already showing themselves to be able to perform on the world stage, a critical role in the ongoing success of British snowsports.